-As if to prove her point, Peter's knees finally buckled, and he dropped to the ground.
+"But I feel fine—" As if to prove the spirit's point, almost comically, Peter's knees finally buckled, and he dropped to the ground.

 "It's easier for you," Tinkerbell went on almost sourly.
 "You are mostly human."

-Peter said, taking offense as he staggered to his feet and stumbled back down again, "You call this easy?"
+Peter, taking offense as he staggered to his feet and stumbled back down again, retorted, "You call this easy?"

-Tinkerbell sounded amused as her echoing tone sounded in his mind, "We can't leave until the orb is hidden."
+Tinkerbell seemed amused as her echoing tone sounded in his mind, "We can't leave until the orb is hidden."

 Peter was confused.
 "The orb?
 It's buried.
 The cave-in, don't you remember?"